E2E Testing Setup

 Overview

-This document describes the setup phase of end-to-end (E2E) testing for the vlayer system as implemented in the e2e-test.sh
+This document describes the setup phase of end-to-end (E2E) testing for the vlayer system as implemented in the e2e-test.sh script.
+The setup phase initializes all necessary services, configurations, and components required for testing.

 Key Components